This post may contain affiliate links. Please read our privacy policy.

 Tilapia is a very firm, mild-tasting white fish.
 There are several species available, and Seafood Watch (the respected seafood sustainability agency run by the Monterey Bay Aquarium in California) has information about which are the most healthful and least impactful on the environment.

-How to Bake Tilapia
+How to Make Baked Lemon-Garlic Tilapia

-Preheat the oven to 400 degrees.
+- Prepare to bake: Preheat the oven to 400 degrees.
 Season tilapia with salt and pepper and place in a shallow baking pan in a single layer.

-Bake the tilapia for 10 to 12 minutes or until the fish is cooked through.
+- Bake: Bake the tilapia for 10 to 12 minutes or until the fish is cooked through.
 You can tell that it’s cooked through when it is opaque and flaky.

-Sprinkle with the parsley and serve hot.
+- Serve: Sprinkle with the parsley and serve hot.

 What to Serve With Baked Tilapia